kanikamanchal/smoothie-mockup/README.md

-🥤 Smoothie Web UI Design (Figma)
+🥤 Smoothie Web UI Design (Photoshop)
-This project is a modern and visually appealing Smoothie Website UI mockup designed using Figma.
+This project is a modern and visually appealing Smoothie Website UI mockup designed using Adobe Photoshop.
 The design focuses on creating a fresh, vibrant, and user-friendly experience suitable for a beverage or healthy lifestyle brand.

 ✨ Key Features:
 Clean and minimal layout with attractive color combinations